NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.6.1-for-WebMatrix.markdown

-# NuGet Package Manager for WebMatrix 2.6.1 Release Notes
+# NuGet 2.6.1 for WebMatrix Release Notes

 The NuGet team released an updated NuGet Package Manager extension for WebMatrix on March 26, 2014.
 This update can be installed from the [WebMatrix Extension Gallery](http://extensions.webmatrix.com/packages/NuGetPackageManager/) using the following steps: